Post-Training Neural Network Pruning using Graph Curvature: Experiments

-On CIFAR-10, although pruning-based methods generally provide a meaningful separation between more and less important connections, our results indicate that our method is substantially more effective across most model configurations, particularly for CE- and AT-trained networks.
-Magnitude pruning performs well for WD-regularized models, likely because weight decay naturally pushes many parameters toward zero, increasing the ease of identifying redundant weights; nevertheless, our method achieves performance that is comparable to magnitude pruning across all experimental settings, and a deeper discussion about the effect of the WD parameter is provided in an ablation study in Section~\ref{sec:wd_ablation}.
+On CIFAR-10, although pruning-based methods generally provide a meaningful separation between more and less important connections, the results indicate that our method is substantially more effective across most model configurations, particularly for CE- and AT-trained networks.
+Magnitude pruning performs well for WD-regularized models, likely because weight decay naturally pushes many parameters toward zero, increasing the ease of identifying redundant weights; nevertheless, our method achieves performance that is superior to magnitude pruning across almost all experimental settings, and a deeper discussion about the effect of the WD hyper-parameter is provided in an ablation study in Section~\ref{sec:wd_ablation}.
 SNIP behaves similarly to a magnitude-times-gradient (a first-order Taylor approximation) criterion when used on a pre-trained network, tending to eliminate parameters that are effectively inactive but struggling to distinguish among weights that already contribute substantially to predictive performance.
 SynFlow, by contrast, is data-free and therefore produces pruning dynamics similar to magnitude pruning, yet it consistently initiates pruning in the largest layers.
 This behavior helps prevent catastrophic layer collapse but may not be effective when layer size is not perfectly correlated with the number of redundant parameters.
+We also provide more results for SynFlow with different numbers of iterations in Appendix~\ref{appedix:synflow} for better evaluation.
+SparseGPT was originally evaluated primarily on fully-connected and attention layers in \cite{frantar2023sparsegpt}.
+Convolutional layers present significantly more challenges due to spatial coupling and the fact that each parameter is multiplied by several input dimensions, which makes it difficult to quantify the parameter's importance.
+In particular, SparseGPT achieves performance comparable to SynFlow on the AT model, but underperforms on the CE and WD models, indicating that its effectiveness depends on the training objective and is not consistent across different training settings.
 Overall, our method achieves the best or on-par performance with state-of-the-art approaches across all training configurations and activation function regimes, highlighting its effectiveness and broad applicability.